Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 ### What is the difference between API versions 1.0 and 2.0?

+Version 2.0 is the recommended version, it is superset of version 1.0.
-Version 2.0 has slightly more complex [estimator request] allowing the user to submit multiple portfolio components of the same type, e.g. two parts of OTC portfolio both in CSV format.
+It has slightly more complex [estimator request] allowing the user to submit multiple portfolio components of the same type, e.g. two parts of OTC portfolio both in CSV format.

-There are no plans to decommission 1.0, but new features are implemented only in 2.0.
+New features are implemented only in version 2.0.
 You do not have to commit to one version - an application may use resources from both 1.0 and 2.0.

 ### How to submit CSV or XML files?